Division of School Improvement (SI), formerly known as the Program Monitoring and Interventions Division, supports the state’s goals

 passed by Congress as part of President Lyndon B. Johnson's War on

 Poverty.
-The most recent reauthorization amending ESEA is the NCLB Act of 2001.
-The primary function is to close the
+The most recent reauthorization amending ESEA was the NCLB Act of 2002 whose primary function is to close the

 achievement gap between groups of students by requiring greater